How to Install OpenJDK 8 on Ubuntu (26.04, 24.04, 22.04)

 javac Hello.java

 If compilation succeeds without errors, a Hello.class file appears in the current directory.
-Run the compiled program with the following command:
+Run the compiled program:

 java Hello